 It’s important to spot the signs of polymyositis, like muscle weakness and hand pain, to start treatment early.
 With proper care and support, it’s possible to manage the condition and keep muscles strong.

-What is the primary difference between general fatigue and polymyositis symptoms?
+Difference between general fatigue and polymyositis symptoms

 References